All About Literary Analysis Papers

 One worry that we often hear from students is that they’re going to miss something important during a lecture.
 Although it’s good to recognize how important lectures and other class activities are, this kind of worry can be counter-productive.
 In this workshop, we will put your mind at ease by providing you with some tools and strategies that you can use to improve your listening comprehension and get more out of your class lectures.

-Improve Focus and Memory
+Improve Your Concentration and Memory

 Many students struggle to concentrate while reading, during lectures, and in exams, which makes it difficult to remember the content of their classes.
 Come to this workshop to learn about strategies that can help improve your focus and your memory.
 You will hear about how to minimize distractions, stay on task longer, and maximize your memory recall.

 One of the things that the most successful students do is plan out their semester from the beginning.
 Don’t have experience with that type of planning?
 Don’t worry!
 This workshop will walk you through the process of mapping out your semester and anticipating your workload.
 Bring your syllabi and schedules for papers, assignments, and exams; you will leave with a plan of action that will help you start and finish the semester strong.